BrunofM6/fnn-in-c/README.md

 Implemented on model.c's 'inference' method.
 Is the same for all instances on model.

-### Backtracking
+### Backpropagation
-According to an expected result, which is used as the first *delta*, calculated through a designated loss function, perform backpropagation based on
+According to an expected result, which is used as the first *delta*, calculated through a designated loss function, perform backpropagation.

 - **Input**: deltas from *next* layer, passed as an argument.

 - **Uses**: weights, biases, z_values, activations and *next layer* deltas.